andrewt3000/web_development/README.md

 Commonly used: app.use(), router.route(), req.params, req.body

 Alternatives:
+Express is designed for server side rendering, not rest apis.
+[hapi](https://hapi.dev/) - node api that doesn't use middleware.
 [graphql](https://graphql.org/) - I chose not to use graphql because we have more full stack developers rather than a front end team and a backend team.

 Using serverless is an archticture that I am still considering and may move towards replacing express.